BS/MD Programs: 2024 List & How to Get In

 Cons

 • Highly competitive: Because of their distinctive advantages, BS/MD programs can be highly competitive.
-To distinguish themselves in the admissions process, applicants often require a strong GPA and high school extracurricular activities linked to healthcare.
+To distinguish themselves in the BS/MD college admissions process, applicants often require a strong GPA and high school extracurricular activities linked to healthcare.
 Acceptance rates at BS/MD programs are typically less than 5%.

 • In-state residency requirements: Some programs are only open to students who reside within that state.